Semaine sanglante: Friday, 26 May

-During the night of 25–26 May, the Versaille army occupied several strategic points abandoned by the Commune, including the barricade on Rue Saint-Antoine, the Gare de Lyon railway station, the prison of Mazas, the Square du Temple, and boulevard Voltaire.
+During the night of 25–26 May, the Versailles army occupied several strategic points abandoned by the Commune, including the barricade on Rue Saint-Antoine, the Gare de Lyon railway station, the Mazas Prison, the Square du Temple, and boulevard Voltaire.
 The fighting resumed at seven o'clock on Friday morning under heavy rain.
-The Commune strong points were the barricades at the Place de la Bastillein and the Place de la Rotonde in the northeast.
+The Commune strong points were the barricades at the Place de la Bastille and the Place de la Rotonde in the northeast.
 As on previous days, the army did not directly attack on the barricades, but methodically worked its way around them.
 The National Guard resisted fiercely, particularly on the Faubourg Saint-Antoine, but the French Army bombarded them heavily.
 The barricades were gradually outflanked, and the Place de la Bastille was taken by the French Army at about two in the afternoon.
 Place de la Rotonde was later outflanked by the Army on both sides.
 The French Army artillery was positioned on the heights of Montmartre and coordinated their fire with the troops below.
 The National Guard tried to resist the advancing army, but there was no communication or coordination between the units and the Commune artillery.

 In the afternoon, a dozen members of the Commune Central Committee held a meeting at Rue Haxo in the 20th arrondissement.
 The Committee drafted a proclamation calling upon the citizens of the arrondissement to aid the National Guard in the neighbouring 19th arrondissement in expelling the Army.
 It was the last proclamation issued by the Commune.

 At six in the evening, sixty-two or sixty-four hostages including clergymen and thirty-four gendarmes were collected by the Commune and brought to Rue Haxo near Belleville.
 An angry crowd gathered.
 The hostages were lined up against the wall and shot.

 The remaining Commune soldiers were reinforced by retreating soldiers from other neighbourhoods, who occupied a group of barricades.

 By the end of the 26th, the French Army had ended resistance on the Left Bank.
-The Commune-held area was limited to a semicircle in the northeast, including the Buttes de Chaumont and the Pere Lachaise cemetery.
+The Commune-held area was limited to a semicircle in the northeast, including the Buttes de Chaumont and the Père Lachaise Cemetery.
 La Rotonde and Belleville were the remaining Commune strongholds.